desmac96/project-2-house-music-quiz/README.md

 <ul>
     <h3>Typography</h3>
-    <li>The main font used in this website is 'Quicksand,' imported through Google Fonts.
+    <li>The main font used in this website is "Quicksand," imported through Google Fonts.
 This font was chosen for its modern and clean appearance, which suits the interactive and engaging nature of the quiz.
 Sans Serif is used as a fallback in case the font is not imported correctly.</li>
 </ul>

 <ul>